honeylouluzon/Introduction-to-Vibe-Coding-Visualizer/TASK.md

 # TASK
 1. [TODO] In the Conversation box put a podcast button below.
 When you click the button, it will light on and speak the text in the conversation like listening a podcast.
+2. [TODO] Kindly change the target text of Text2Voice.js.
+It should be the div class="converstation-box" of index.html and not the p id="conversation-text".
+Content of div class="Conversation-box" is generated from VisualizationManager.js